Israeli–Palestinian conflict: Issues in dispute

-Jerusalem
+Status of Jerusalem

-The control of Jerusalem is a particularly delicate issue, with each side asserting claims over the city.
-The three largest Abrahamic religions—Judaism, Christianity, and Islam—hold Jerusalem as an important setting for their religious and historical narratives.
-Jerusalem is the holiest city for Judaism, being the former location of the Jewish temples on the Temple Mount and the capital of the ancient Israelite kingdom.
-For Muslims, Jerusalem is the third holiest site, being the location of Isra and Mi'raj event, and the Al-Aqsa Mosque.
-For Christians, Jerusalem is the site of Jesus' crucifixion and the Church of the Holy Sepulchre.
+In 1967, Israel unilaterally annexed East Jerusalem, in violation of international law.
+Israel seized a significant area further east of the city, eventually creating a barrier of Israeli settlements around the city, isolating Jerusalem's Palestinian population from the West Bank.
+Israel's policy of constructing sprawling Jewish neighborhoods surrounding the Palestinian sections of the city were aimed at making a repartition of the city almost impossible.
+In a further effort to change the demography of Jerusalem in favor of a Jewish majority, Israel discouraged Palestinian presence in the city while encouraging Jewish presence, as a matter of policy.
+Specifically, Israel introduced policies restricting the space available for the construction of Palestinian neighborhoods, delaying or denying building permits and raising housing demolition orders.
+Tensions in Jerusalem are primarily driven by provocations by Israeli authorities and Jewish extremists against Arabs in the city.

-The Israeli government, including the Knesset and Supreme Court, is located in the "new city" of West Jerusalem and has been since Israel's founding in 1948.
-After Israel captured the Jordanian-controlled East Jerusalem in the Six-Day War, it assumed complete administrative control of East Jerusalem.
+The Israeli government, including the Knesset and Supreme Court, is seated in the "new city" of West Jerusalem and has been since Israel's founding in 1948.
+After Israel annexed East Jerusalem in 1967, it assumed complete administrative control of East Jerusalem.
+Since then, various UN bodies have consistently denounced Israel's control over East Jerusalem as invalid.
 In 1980, Israel passed the Jerusalem Law declaring "Jerusalem, complete and united, is the capital of Israel."

-Many countries do not recognize Jerusalem as Israel's capital, with exceptions being the United States, and Russia.
-The majority of UN member states and most international organisations do not recognise Israel's claims to East Jerusalem which occurred after the 1967 Six-Day War, nor its 1980 Jerusalem Law proclamation.
+Many countries do not recognize Jerusalem as Israel's capital, with exceptions being the United States and Russia.
+The majority of UN member states and most international organizations do not recognize Israel's claims to East Jerusalem, which occurred after the 1967 Six-Day War, nor its 1980 Jerusalem Law proclamation.
 The International Court of Justice in its 2004 Advisory opinion on the "Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory" described East Jerusalem as "occupied Palestinian territory".

-As of 2005, there were more than 719,000 people living in Jerusalem; 465,000 were Jews (mostly living in West Jerusalem) and 232,000 were Muslims (mostly living in East Jerusalem).

-At the Camp David and Taba Summits in 2000–2001, the United States proposed a plan in which the Arab parts of Jerusalem would be given to the proposed Palestinian state while the Jewish parts of Jerusalem were given to Israel.
-All archaeological work under the Temple Mount would be jointly controlled by the Israeli and Palestinian governments.
-Both sides accepted the proposal in principle, but the summits ultimately failed.

-Israel expresses concern over the security of its residents if neighborhoods of Jerusalem are placed under Palestinian control.
-Jerusalem has been a prime target for attacks by militant groups against civilian targets since 1967.
-Many Jewish neighborhoods have been fired upon from Arab areas.
-The proximity of the Arab areas, if these regions were to fall in the boundaries of a Palestinian state, would be so close as to threaten the safety of Jewish residents.